-The return\type of a method declaration specifies the type of the value computed and returned by the method.
-The return\type is void if the method does not return a value.
-If the declaration includes the partial modifier, then the return type shall be void (§14.6.9).
-If the declaration includes the async modifier then the return type shall be void or a task type (§14.15.1).
+The return\type of a returns-by-value or returns-no-value method declaration specifies the type of the result, if any, returned by the method.
+Only a returns-no-value method may include the partial modifier (§15.6.9).
+If the declaration includes the async modifier then return\type shall be void or the method returns-by-value and the return type is a task type (§15.15.1).